e-271/watershed_dataprep/README.md

     - Other versions can to be located within [https://ftp.ensembl.org/pub](https://ftp.ensembl.org/pub) or can be installed using VEP's `install.PL` script.

 For full VEP installation instructions see the [VEP documentation](http://useast.ensembl.org/info/docs/tools/vep/script/vep_download.html).

+If you use a different genome build, Ensembl version or filepath for VEP, update `config/config.yaml`.

 ## Set up Loftee